apache/nuttx/configs/README.txt

 	...
 Summary of Files
 ^^^^^^^^^^^^^^^^

+README.txt -- This text file provides additional information unique to each board configuration sub-directory.

 include/ -- This directory contains board specific header files.
 This directory will be linked as include/arch/board at configuration time and